zsa/kontroll/README.md

 If you wish to build your own client, you need to implement the Keymapp API using gRPC.
 The protobuf file [available here](proto/keymapp.proto) describes all the remote call procedures and messages available.

 An example on how to implement each procedure call can be found in the [api.rs](src/api.rs) file.

+If you are using the Rust programming language, you may use the [Kontroll crate](https://crates.io/crates/kontroll).